Oconee Bells – Salem, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Oconee Bells

-Deborah describes taking the photo: “The Bells are very hard to photograph as they are a member of the Galax family and grow low to the ground, the blooms are white, small and the heads are bowed.
+Deborah Davis describes taking her above photos: “The Bells are very hard to photograph as they are a member of the Galax family and grow low to the ground, the blooms are white, small and the heads are bowed.
 I am sure I must have looked quite amusing lying on the ground, legs stretched across the creek and bent over at the waist trying to get a good shot.
 It was exhausting but worth it.
-I am so proud to live in Oconee County and very thrilled to have the chance to see the Bells in the wild.”
+I am so proud to live in Oconee County and very thrilled to have the chance to see the Bells in the wild.

 Oconee Bells Add Info and More Photos